-- (1) parallelism edges: edges connecting parallel planar segments.
+- parallelism edges: edges connecting parallel planar segments.
 Two planar segments are considered parallel if the angle between their supporting planes is smaller than a threshold (5° in our experiments).
-These edges mainly connect the planar segments belonging to man-made objects. - (2) connecting-ground edges: edges connecting segments and their local ground planes.
+These edges mainly connect the planar segments belonging to man-made objects. - 2) connecting-ground edges: edges connecting segments and their local ground planes.
 A local ground plane is identified as the lowest and largest planar segment in a cylindrical neighborhood (30 m in our experiments) around the boundary vertices of the segment.
-These edges primarily capture the relationship between the ground and all non-ground objects. - (3) exterior medial axis transform (ExMAT) edges.
-We first build the ExMAT (i.e., exterior shrinking ball radius of 3D medial axis transformation) (Ma et al., 2012; Peters and Ledoux, 2016) on the segments, and we introduce graph edges that link the segments connected by the exterior shrinking ball (see Fig. 6(c)).
-Since the external skeleton usually corresponds to the joints between objects, ExMAT edges allow connecting segments that are adjacent but belong to different objects. - (4) spatially-proximate edges.
-We first build a 3D Delaunay triangulation (Jaromczyk and Toussaint, 1992) with the input mesh vertices and the centroids of mesh faces.
+These edges primarily capture the relationship between the ground and all non-ground objects. - 3) exterior medial axis transform (ExMAT) edges.
+We first build the ExMAT (i.e., exterior shrinking ball radius of 3D medial axis transformation) [44, 45] on the segments, and we introduce graph edges that link the segments connected by the exterior shrinking ball (see Figure 6(c)).
+Since the external skeleton usually corresponds to the joints between objects, ExMAT edges allow connecting segments that are adjacent but belong to different objects. - 4) spatially-proximate edges.
+We first build a 3D Delaunay triangulation [49]

+with the input mesh vertices and the centroids of mesh faces.
 Two segments are connected by an edge if at least one pair of points from the two segments are connected by a Delaunay edge.
 This type of edges allow the encoding of contextual information on different scales.
-Particularly, these edges contribute to capturing the relationships between urban objects from short-range (for objects).
+Particularly, these edges contribute to capturing the relationships between urban objects from short-range (for objects that are close to the ground) to long-range (for objects that are far away from the ground).